 When you focus on building the company and forget about the market.

-Many aspiring company owners believe that product development and the business building must always take center stage.
+Many aspiring company owners believe that product development and business building must always take center stage.
 They think that ticking off items on their checklist means that customers will follow suit:

 Build and develop your own website.
 Set up social pages.
 Write blog posts.
 Strategically arrange the merchandise in your shop.

 When customers don’t Like their page, visit their website, or buy from their store, they get disheartened and think they may not be selling the right products.

 The truth is, as important as it is to lay out the groundwork for your company, you should dedicate an equal amount of time to marketing.
 You can’t just build a company, neglect marketing, and expect people to come in droves.

 Know the rules of networking, hire a virtual assistant for your social media and email marketing schemes, and be active in local events to make a name for your brand.

 When you juggle different responsibilities at once.

 You can’t afford to be a jack of all trades if you want your business to take off.
 Let experts take care of the different aspects of your business.
 Hire an SEO specialist VA (virtual assistant) to take care of online marketing, let an office assistant take care of administrative work, and hire a writer for your web content.

 Yes, this is all possible, even for a small business.
 In fact, outsourcing is one of the best investments you can make when starting out in the business world.
 You get the best people to do specific jobs while you focus on running the company.